With strikes targeting rockets and tunnels, the Israeli tactic of ‘mowing the grass’ returns to Gaza

 Israel, however, seems to be following its “mow the grass” playbook.

-On Friday, Israeli officials said that more than 60 aircraft simultaneously stuck over 150 underground targets in the northern Gaza Strip, centered around Beit Lahiya, referred to as the “Metro.”
+On Friday, Israeli officials said that more than 60 aircraft simultaneously struck over 150 underground targets in the northern Gaza Strip, centered around Beit Lahiya, referred to as the “Metro.”

 Military spokesman Hidai Zilberman said in a radio interview on Friday morning that Israel was also targeting senior Hamas figures.
 “It disturbs them a lot.
 We see it in their operational behavior which has become much more hasty,” Zilberman said.